Tulln an der Donau: History

 Tulln is one of the oldest towns in Austria.
 Although it was settled in pre-Roman times (the name Tulln is presumably of Celtic origin), it gained importance as the Roman fort of Comagena (Comagenis).
 In the final years of Roman rule, Saint Severinus of Noricum is said to have visited the city, saving it from the barbarians.

 The town was first mentioned as Tullina in an 859 deed, when the area was part of the Bavarian marcha orientalis.
 It gained importance as a residence of the noble House of Babenberg, ruling as Austrian margraves from 976 onwards.
 Tulln lost its significance after the Babenbergs relocated their residence to Vienna.

-On September 6, 1683, the Polish cavalry of King John III Sobieski united here with Imperial (Austrian) forces, as well as troops from Saxony, Bavaria and Baden for the Battle of Vienna against the invading army of the Ottoman Empire.
+On 6 September 1683 the Polish cavalry of King John III Sobieski united here with Imperial (Austrian) forces, as well as troops from Saxony, Bavaria and Baden for the Battle of Vienna against the invading army of the Ottoman Empire.
 The 20th century was another period of growth, and in 1986, Tulln applied to become capital of Lower Austria, although Sankt Pölten eventually won.

 Tulln today

 An important sugar producing plant, Agrana Austria, is located in Tulln.
 Several important trade fairs, including camping equipment and boat shows, also take place in the town.

 Various state institutions of Lower Austria, such as the fire brigade or the disaster relief service, have their seat in Tulln.
 The Federal School of Aviation is also located in Tulln.

 The 37-seat town council is dominated by the Austrian People's Party, which currently holds 19 mandates.
 The town administration has lately carried out extensive urban traffic reform, extensively changing traffic lights with roundabouts, of which Tulln now has 22.

+Transport

-Two bridges span the Danube in Tulln.
+Two bridges span the Danube river in Tulln.
 The Franz Josef Railway crosses the Danube in Tulln, continuing via Krems an der Donau to Gmünd.
 Der Standard, a Viennese daily newspaper, is produced in Tulln.